Case Study: Partnership

 BPI Labs’ Response

 On February 12, 2012 BPI received a call from this entrepreneur, and with urgency, BPI set out to develop samples of her formulas for approval.
 First, BPI converted her formula processing instructions, which were optimized to work with household processing implements, into large-production processing instructions.
 Second, BPI worked with the entrepreneur to create thoroughgoing specifications for product design so that BPI could ensure quality control on all production.
-Finally, we expedited our order fulfillment process beyond our typical schedule to alleviate the back order distress she was feeling.
+Finally, we expedited our order fulfillment process beyond our typical schedule to alleviate the back order situation.
 Within weeks her inventories began to fill and the stock-out warnings were soon removed from her website.
 This is where the story gets interesting.

 This is where the story gets interesting.